ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

-# Inference Request with n pipelines
+# Inference Request with n-models pipelines

 ## Executive summary

-Nachet Interactive is working on improving the effectiveness and experience of users in detecting regulated seeds.
-To achieve this objective, the AI Lab is implementing various AI models that are capable of performing specific tasks.
+Nachet Interactive is currently working on improving the effectiveness and user experience of detecting regulated seeds.
+To achieve this goal, the AI Lab is implementing various AI models that can perform tasks such as seed detection in an image or seed classification.
 These models can work together or independently to enhance the accuracy of the results.
 When combined with other models, each model builds upon the work of the previous one to deliver the final outcome.
+This process is defined as a pipeline of models.

-The purpose of this document is to provide a technical design for the implementation of multi-model functionality.
+Each model delivers a result based on its inference, which is the conclusion it can reach from its training.
+The purpose of this document is to provide a technical design for the implementation of the inference request with multiple pipelines.

 ## Glossary